SecretOnline/bot/README.md

 Please only use support when it's absolutely necessary. secret_bot is a hobby project, so the time I spend answering support questions is time I could be spending doing far more productive things.

 To use the support, type `~support` and your reason (e.g. `~support No commands are working, and I don't know what to do!`).
 You will be sent a message with an invite link to join a support channel.
 To finish a support session, use `~support-close`.

+### Command Chaining

+secret_bot allows you to chain commands in one message.
+For example, `~hundreds ~disapprove` will output `hundreds, if not thousands, of ಠ_ಠ`.

+At first, the way secret_bot handles chained commands may seem a little strange, but once you understand it it can be extremely useful.
+It takes the right-most command, processes it, then gives the output to the 2nd-to-right command.

+As a different example, `~flip? ~flip oh no`.
+The `~flip` command (the only command in the `flip` addon) takes text and flips it upside down.
+secret_bot takes the result of `~flip oh no` and then feeds it into the previous command: `~flip? ~flip oh no` becomes `~flip? ou ɥo`.
+The `~flip?` command (part of `flipping`) very simply puts `(╯°□°)╯︵` before whatever it is given.
+That makes the final output `(╯°□°)╯︵ ou ɥo`.

 ### Adding your own commands